 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Medications | Lifestyle Changes | Living With Thyroid Cancer | Talking to Your Doctor | Resource Guide

-Thyroid cancer is a malignant growth of the cells that make up the thyroid.
+Thyroid cancer is a malignant growth of the cells in the thyroid gland.

 The thyroid is an endocrine gland located in the lower neck.
 It is shaped a bit like a butterfly, with a thin central body (or isthmus) and two “wings” or lobes.
 Like all endocrine glands, the thyroid produces hormones—chemicals that circulate through the blood to direct functioning in other organs of the body.
 The thyroid is made up of two types of cells, follicular cells and C cells.
 The follicular cells produce thyroid hormone, which is involved in regulating body temperature, heart rate, and the body’s use of energy.
 The C cells produce calcitonin, which is involved in the processing and use of calcium throughout the body.